5j9/r3l3453/README.rst

-This a script I use for semi-automating release cycle on a few of my projects.
+`r3l3453` is a small project that I use for semi-automating release cycle on a few of my projects.
-It's not intended for general use.
+It's not intended for public use.

 In short what it does is: